Where is John Fashanu now?

 In a 2015 documentary about Wimbledon in the 1980’s, Fashanu was criticised by his former team-mates when he claimed that their dressing room was a violent, cruel place which was dominated by a few individuals.

-He was also the host of the Nigerian version of the hit UK television programme Deal or No Deal.
+He has also hosted the Nigerian version of the hit UK television programme Deal or No Deal.

 In July 2017 the Sun reported that Fashanu had spent two days in a Nigerian jail after he was accused of allegedly working as a broker in a scam to sell plots of land that weren’t for sale.

-He still lives in Nigeria where he is a successful businessman and philanthropist having previously worked as Nigeria’s Ambassador for Sport and Tourism and as a board member of the Nigeria Football Association.
+He still lives in Nigeria where he is a successful businessman and philanthropist having previously worked as the country’s Ambassador for Sport and Tourism and as a board member of the Nigerian FA.

 Back to Wimbledon